 We meet regularly, and work together to make a positive difference in our communities.

-Young Commissioners can take part in free training and residentials, and have the opportunity to meet other young people and make new friends.
+Young Commissioners can take part in training, attend residentials, and have the opportunity to meet other young people and make new friends.
 There is never any cost, and food and transport is provided.

 Until further notice, no face to face YAB groups & events will be taking place.
 We believe this is the best decision to keep everyone safe.

 Youth workers Emma and Rose are still on hand to support young people and plan for the future.
 We have moved our YAB meetings and campaign group to Zoom.
 Get in touch if you’d like to join!